Healy Park

 Healy Park (known as O'Neills Healy Park for sponsorship reasons) is a GAA stadium in Omagh, County Tyrone, Northern Ireland and is named after a GAA clubman from Omagh, Michael Healy.

 Healy Park is the home ground of Omagh St. Enda's and the Tyrone county football team.

-The stadium is located on the Gortin Road and approximately a 10-minute walk from the town centre, it is one of the largest stadiums in Northern Ireland with a ticketed capacity of approximately 17,636.
+The stadium is located on the Gortin Road, approximately a 10-minute walk from the town centre.
+It is one of the largest stadiums in Northern Ireland with a ticketed capacity of approximately 17,636.

-According to Hogan Stand, the stadium "is now recognised as one of the premier GAA venues in the country".

 History

-In early 1962, Omagh St. Enda's club purchased 13 acre of land at Lisnelly located near the Gortin Road.
-By 1968 the club had raised enough money to start construction of the new stadium.
-The park was eventually opened on 17 September 1972, by former GAA president Alf Murray and on 19 October 1980, the new park was dedicated to Michael Healy.
+In early 1962, Omagh St. Enda's club purchased 13 acre of land for £1,300 at Lisanelly located near the Gortin Road.
+By 1968, the club had raised enough money to start construction of the new stadium.
+Work began in the middle of 1968 with the clearance of 10 feet of soil and bog and its replacement with tens of thousands of tons of gravel, stones, and topsoil, coupled with an elaborate drainage system.
+The field was sown early in 1969 and fenced a few months later.

+The ground known then as New Park was opened on 17 September 1972 by then GAA President Alf Murray.
+On 19 October 1980, the new park was renamed to Healy Park in memory of Michael Healy.
 The two years between 1980 and 1982 saw the fruition of the new clubrooms and social centre at Healy Park, which added further to the infrastructure of Healy Park.
 1994 saw the terracing added to three sides of the pitch.

 Work began in September 2001 to build a new all-seated covered stand with a capacity of 5,000.
 The stand was opened in 2004.

 In April 2006, Healy Park became the first Gaelic football stadium in Ulster to have floodlighting installed.

-A modern Press Box and Control Tower was made available at Healy Park for the Tyrone Senior Football Championship final on Sunday 14 October 2007 between Dromore St. Dympna's and Coalisland Na Fianna.
-New changing rooms and disabled facilities have also been installed.

-In 2006, Tyrone GAA unveiled plans for a second covered stand at Healy Park as the board felt it was time for additional covered and seated accommodation.
+In December 2006, Tyrone GAA unveiled plans for a £5 million redevelopment scheme.
+Included in the plans were a second covered stand, a new control tower, a press box, the installation of a lift in the stand, and a new changing and referee's room.
 They also planned to expand the ends behind both goals.

-Work started on the second phase of the £5m redevelopment scheme.
+Construction of the Press Box and Control Tower was completed in October 2007 with new changing rooms and disabled facilities also having been installed.
+However, the plan to construct the second covered stand at Healy Park has yet to materialise.

+In January 2020, Tyrone GAA announced a pitch refurbishment project costing upwards of £1 million for Healy Park.
+This project was to begin in May 2020 and would have resulted in the closure of the stadium for a year.
+However, this project failed to materlise due to the outset of the COVID-19 pandemic.

+In September 2023, Tyrone GAA unveiled a new £280,000 floodlighting system for Healy Park in a Tyrone Senior Football Championship meeting between Errigal Ciaran and Killyclogher.
+This major upgrade involved an energy-efficient LED system replacing the existing halogen lamps.